This summer while bass fishing, my friend informed me that he’s started focusing on real estate, specifically fix and flips.

 Don’t Miss Any Updates.
 Each week I’ll send you advice on how to reach financial independence with passive income from real estate.

-Like many successful people, early on his career he had a series of set backs only to build himself back up to reach financial freedom.
+Like many successful people, early on in his career, he had a series of setbacks only to build himself back up to reach financial freedom.

 He began to repay his debts buy learning how to invest in stocks and real estate.

-He eventually went on to becoming an author and teacher using his previous experiences to educate people what to avoid along the way to building multimillion dollar training brand.
+He eventually went on to become an author and teacher, using his previous experiences to educate people on what to avoid along the way to building a multimillion-dollar training brand.

 A Tale Of Two Dads